learn-co-curriculum/dsc-strings-lab/README.md

      |      string S[start:end].
 Optional arguments start and end are
      |      interpreted as in slice notation.
      |
-     |  encode(...)
-     |      S.encode(encoding='utf-8', errors='strict') -> bytes
+     |  encode(self, /, encoding='utf-8', errors='strict')
+     |      Encode the string using the codec registered for encoding.
      |
-     |      Encode S using the codec registered for encoding.
-Default encoding
+     |      encoding
-     |      is 'utf-8'. errors may be given to set a different error
+     |        The encoding in which to encode the string.
+     |      errors
+     |        The error handling scheme to use for encoding errors.
-     |      handling scheme.
-Default is 'strict' meaning that encoding errors raise
+     |        The default is 'strict' meaning that encoding errors raise a
-     |      a UnicodeEncodeError.
+     |        UnicodeEncodeError.
 Other possible values are 'ignore', 'replace' and
      |        'xmlcharrefreplace' as well as any other name registered with
      |        codecs.register_error that can handle UnicodeEncodeErrors.
      |
      |  endswith(...)
      |      S.endswith(suffix[, start[, end]]) -> bool